 5. Sea Food Alert:

-Usually the pond and river fishes, salmon and trout can never do the trick but when it comes to delicacies like seafood, seaweed salad, oysters and clams, mackerels and swordfishes contains a high level of mercury in them which may leave a residue even after being cooked.
-Hence choose only those seafood which has less mercury content.
+Usually, the pond and river fishes, salmon and trout, can never do the trick, but when it comes to delicacies like seafood, seaweed salad, oysters and clams, mackerels and swordfishes contains a high level of mercury in them, which may leave a residue even after being cooked.
+Hence, choose only seafood which has less mercury content.

 6. Egg Care:

-Avoid half boiled and raw egg during pregnancy as the soft yolks and whites will contain salmonella in it which is harmful.
+Avoid half-boiled and raw eggs during pregnancy, as the soft yolks and whites will contain salmonella in it, which is harmful.
 A fully boiled egg with a hard yolk can be the only fix.

 7. Frozen Alert:

-This is especially for the meats like pepperoni for example or salami, or smoked ham frozen or Parma ham.
-Often ordered pizza might contain chunks of pepperoni or you might buy a pre-packed smoked ham loaf.
-These meats are processed or not cooked, just fermented and frozen, hence avoid them.
+This is especially for meats like pepperoni, salami, smoked ham, frozen or Parma ham.
+Often ordered pizza might contain chunks of pepperoni, or you might buy a pre-packed smoked ham loaf.
+These meats are processed or not cooked, just fermented and frozen; hence, avoid them.

 8. Sushi:

-Sushi being a delicious dish is of course half or undercooked fish which is why it should be avoided at its best.
+Sushi, being a delicious dish, is half or undercooked fish, which is why it should be avoided at its best.
 It might also aggravate nausea related to pregnancy.
-Hence this food should be avoided during pregnancy.
+Hence, this food should be avoided during pregnancy.

 9. Excess of Vitamin A: